 General Care of Tires

 The general care (or lack thereof) of RV tires can also be a contributing factor to RV tire blowouts.
+We’ve already discussed proper tire pressures, but there are other ways to care for your RV tires:

 Use Tire Covers

 The sun’s UV rays are one of the most damaging factors on tire rubber.
 So they should be covered to protect them from the sun whenever possible.
+This is why we loved the RV tire covers we had on our motorhome (and now have for our travel trailer).
+A good quality tire cover will help to protect your RV tires from UV rays and other harmful environmental elements.

 Our favorite tire covers by far are SnapRing TireSavers.
 If you need a great set of tire covers to protect your RV tires, you can save 10% simply by shopping through this link and using the code RVGEEKS.
+Why are these are favorite tire covers?
+This video sums it up!

 You can further protect your tires by regularly using a high-quality tire cleaner with UV protectant.
 These products help prevent fading and cracking, while also repelling dust and dirt.
+We continue to use the following to extend the life of our tires and help to keep them in optimal condition as we travel.

-• Watch dirt and grime dissolve quickly and easily with our color changing foam formula
+- Watch dirt and grime dissolve quickly and easily with our color changing foam formula

-• Prevents and removes tire browning, tire blossoming, and dry rot
+- Prevents and removes tire browning, tire blossoming, and dry rot

 Check Tire Temperatures

-When you stop for fuel or food, give your tires a quick check.
+We’ve long used a digital temperature gun to monitor the temperatures of our RV tires as we’re traveling.
+When you stop for fuel, food, or a bathroom break, give your tires a quick check.
 If you spot an abnormal tire temperature, you’ll be alerted to pending trouble before it happens.
-This is a backup to our TMPS, which also monitors temperature as mentioned above.
-(Plus there are tons of other uses for this cool gadget around the RV!)
+This is a backup to the TMPS, which also monitors temperature as mentioned above (plus, there are tons of other uses for this cool gadget around the RV!).

 Overweight RVs

+There’s a maximum weight that your RV (and each of your tires) can handle, so adhering to weight limits is super important.
+You may be familiar with GVWR (gross vehicle weight rating), which is the maximum weight a vehicle can weigh as it travels down the road.
 For motorhomes that tow a car or trailer, GCWR (gross combined weight rating) is important to understand.
 This is the maximum weight of a vehicle, anything it’s towing, and all passengers and cargo in both the RV and the trailer or towed car.

-It’s important that RVers understand the meanings of these weight ratings and know what your RV can handle.
+It’s important that RVers understand the meanings of these weight ratings and know what their RV can handle.
 Check your owner’s manual or placard behind the driver’s seat for details.
 Weigh stations and truck stops can provide scales that allow you to check gross vehicle weight.

 But, as outlined in our eBook, individual tire weight limits need to be determined using “corner” or “position” weights.
 The details are too much to go into here, which is why we wrote a whole book about it.
 We simply can’t stress it enough — get your copy by subscribing to our blog today!